Three Williams (1796 ship)

 Three Williams was launched in Holland in 1786, probably under another name.
 The British captured her in 1796.
 Thereafter she was a merchantman, primarily a West Indiaman, until 1804 when she made the first of two voyages as a slave ship in the triangular trade in enslaved people.
-After she delivered slaves to Jamaica on her second such voyage, she disappeared from records. and her fate is currently obscure.
+After she delivered captives to Jamaica on her second such voyage, she disappeared from records.
+Her fate is currently obscure.

 Career

 Three Williams first appeared in Lloyd's Register (LR) in 1797.

 There was a report in early 1802 that Three Brothers had run down and sunk Three Williams on 6 March near Rathlin Island while Three Williams was on her way to Demerara from London.
 However, Three Williams put into Campbeltown having sustained slight damage, and that more from weather than any collision.

-1st slave voyage (1804–1805): Captain John Smith, Jr., acquired a letter of marque on 16 April 1804.
+1st voyage transporting enslaved people (1804–1805): Captain John Smith, Jr., acquired a letter of marque on 16 April 1804.
 He sailed from Liverpool on 5 May.
 Three Williams stopped at Demerara and then sailed for Jamaica on 25 January 1805.
-She arrived at Kingston on 10 February 1805 with 261 slaves.
+She arrived at Kingston on 10 February 1805, with 261 captives.
 She arrived back at Liverpool on 14 October.
 She had brought back a cargo of sugar, coffee, rum, hides, cotton, ginger, tortoise shell, wine, and 74 logs of barwood.

-2nd slave voyage (1807): Captain McClune sailed from Liverpool on 23 March 1807.
-He started acquiring slaves on 12 June, first at Anomabu, and then at Cape Coast Castle.
-On 12 July Three Williams was at Cape Coast, on her way to "Langos".
-On 8 December she arrived at Kingston with 185 slaves.
+2nd voyage transporting enslaved people (1807): Captain McClune sailed from Liverpool on 23 March 1807.
+He started acquiring captives on 12 June, first at Anomabu, and then at Cape Coast Castle.
+On 12 July, Three Williams was at Cape Coast, on her way to "Langos".
+On 8 December, she arrived at Kingston with 185 captives.